 As a result, the park at Linderhof remains much more modest.
 In front of the palace is a large formal pool where a fountain spews water up to 22 m (72 ft) high.
 Note the large 300-year-old lime tree that Ludwig left in place despite its effect on the symmetry of the formal gardens.
 The Venus temple at the far side of this pool gives the best views of Schloss Linderhof.

 The park has several further structures bought by or associated with King Ludwig II.
 These structures are mostly open in summer only.

 - The Venus Grotto (Venusgrotto) at Schloss Linderhof is an artificial cave inspired by the first act of Wagner’s opera Tannhäuser.
-(Currently closed for renovations – fully until 2021 and parts until 2023.)
+(Currently closed for renovations — until at least the end of 2024.)

 - The Moorish Pavilion (Maurischer Kiosk) was bought at the 1867 Paris World Fair by King Ludwig for the park at Schloss Linderhof.

 - The Moroccan House (Marokkanisches Haus) was bought by Ludwig II at the 1878 Paris World Fair but was only erected at Linderhof Park in 1998.

 Admission to the park is free.
 Large parts of the park are suitable for wheelchairs and strollers but the interior of the palace is completely inaccessible to wheelchairs.

 Visit Linderhof on Day-Trips from Munich